effaf/stockmarket-LLM/README.md

-# Sentiment Analysis of Twitter Data for Stock Market Prediction using Large Language Model BERT.
+# Sentiment Analysis of Tweets for Stock Market Prediction using Large Language Model

 ## Overview
 This project explores the effectiveness of leveraging large language models, specifically BERT, for sentiment analysis on financial tweets to predict intraday movements in the stock market.